2001 Captivation and Gearbox Software

 Whilst carrying out our research, we were kindly provided with photos of the final printed manuals from Jeff Pobst, as well as photos of the display cabinet showing off the final game at Gearbox Software.
 There are a number of screenshots that didn’t make it to print, as well as some magazine scans obtained for research, as well as our own hi-res snippets made from purchased magazines.

-With thanks to Ross Sillifant for some of the additional magazine scans.
+With thanks to Ross Sillifant for some of the additional magazine scans and https://segaretro.org/ for the DC UK scans.